Chapter 5 – Political parties and candidates (08/2021)

 - Submitted – The nomination contains all mandatory fields and has been submitted for verification.
 Nominations submitted electronically through the Political Entities Service Centre will receive this status when submitted by the candidate.

-- Withdrawn – An exceptional status whereby a confirmed candidate withdraws their nomination before 5:00 p.m. on Day 21 (consult 5.8.4 Withdrawal of a Candidate).
+- Withdrawn – An exceptional status whereby a confirmed candidate withdraws their nomination after having been confirmed as a candidate.
+This must be done before 5:00 p.m. on Day 21 (consult 5.7.3 Withdrawal of a candidate).

-For step-by-step instruction on how to enter this information, review the EC Connex Quick Steps > How to Create a Candidate Nomination, and EC Connex Quick Steps > How to Upload Nomination Documents.
+For step-by-step instructions on how to perform the data entry for a paper nomination, review the EC Connex Quick Steps > How to Create a Candidate Nomination, and EC Connex Quick Steps > How to Upload Nomination Documents.

 When creating a nomination record, the candidate, official agent, campaign delegate and auditor need to be entered as contacts.
-This can be done from the Contacts tab or through the nomination record using Quick Create.
+This can be done from the Contacts tab by clicking +New or directly from within the nomination record using the Quick Create: Contact option.
 For additional instructions, consult EC Connex Quick Steps > How to Create a Contact in a Nomination Form.

 After a nomination record has been submitted in EC Connex, the Detailed Verification form will become available.
-This process must be completed to confirm or refuse a candidate’s nomination.
+You must complete this process to confirm or refuse a candidate's nomination.

 You must thoroughly verify each nomination, regardless of submission method, within 48 hours of the time it was filed.
-To access the Detailed Verification page, navigate to the Nomination Record on EC Connex, and proceed to the Complete Detailed Verification stage in the upper form.
+To access the Detailed Verification page, navigate to the Nomination Record in EC Connex, and click on the Complete Detailed Verification stage in the upper form.
 Review each of the sections using the instructions provided and determine if the information or documents provided meet the required criteria.
 For additional reference, consult EC Connex Quick Steps > Detailed Verification.

 Keep candidates apprised immediately of any significant issues that arise during the verification process.
 Prospective candidates must have sufficient opportunity to correct their nomination submission before the 48-hour deadline.